Oluwatodimu/book-catalogue/DISCUSSION.md

         - Deletes the specified book from the catalog.

 2. **In-memory Database:**
-    - Uses an in-memory database (e.g., H2) to store book details.
+    - Uses an in-memory database (H2) to store book details.
     - Ensures data persistence during the application's runtime.

 ---